Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 - As a Frequent User, I want to call or email the company directly.
 <br/><br/>

+## Bugs and Bug Fixes <a name="bug_fixes"></a>

+During the creation of this project I encountered many bugs, mostly associated with display on mobile devices and JavaScript functions.
+Media Queries, further styling and Google Inspect were used to eliminate the bugs encountered for display.
+Transitions between hero images using javascript and css proved hard to get to the end result.
+To ensure the transitions were smooth and happended when they were supposed to I used "setTimeOut" intervals between transitions and adding and removing opacity classes.
+This was by far the hardest one to get right.
+For any other bug fixes that were required, console.log() was used to see the actual result as opposed to the expected result, and changes were made from there to fix.
+<br/><br/>

 ## References and Credits Section <a name="references_and_credits"></a>